Now More Than Ever, We Need the Wisdom of Sports

 For most of the first half of my life, playing sports and being a part of a team taught me more about being a part of a community than anything else during my early years.

 First, it taught me what it means to be in a healthy relationship or a group.
-We frequently hear as players we are to play for the name on the front of the jersey and not the name on the back.
+We frequently hear that, as players, we are to play for the name on the front of the jersey, not the name on the back.
 I believe that is half true.
 We play for both.
-We don’t lose ourselves to become in a healthy relationship with others.
-Instead, by becoming fully who we are, who we are made to be, while in communion with others who are doing the same, a relationship is forged to create a healthy team and/or community.
+We don’t lose ourselves to having a healthy relationship with others.
+Instead, by becoming fully who we are and who we are made to be while in communion with others doing the same, a relationship is forged to create a healthy team and/or community.
 We never should lose ourselves for the sake of others.

 Secondly, when I was 17 years old, I walked into my first professional locker room.
 I was one of 10 Americans or so on a team of 35.
 I had teammates from Puerto Rico, Venezuela, Mexico, and the Dominican Republic.
 I had teammates from Australia and Canada.
 Even my teammates from the USA came from the four corners of this country.
 What we all brought into that locker room were our differences.
 We had different races, religions, and languages.
 We had different socio-economic backgrounds and education.
-Yet, what I learned throughout my career was that the differences were not what broke any sense of team or community.
+Yet, I learned throughout my career that the differences did not break any sense of team or community.
 What broke down our sense of team and community was our ego (pride), which was just a front for our deep insecurities.
-Insecurities that come from not being able to look into the mirror and love the person looking back.
-For many of us, we believed that our primary identity and self-worth were rooted in the ability to hit a ball with a bat, not because we were uniquely made and loved.
-In light of the problems that we face in our communities today, I wonder if those same principals would apply.
+Insecurities come from being unable to look into the mirror and love the person looking back.
+Many of us believed that our primary identity and self-worth were rooted in the ability to hit a ball with a bat, not because we were uniquely made and loved.
+In light of the problems we face in our communities today, would those same principles apply?
 I believe that they might.

 The world seems to be on fire at the moment.
-Having had the time to become rightly ordered to our relationship with sports, we need the healthy distraction, we are ready to be entertained.
-We are prepared to be exposed once again to the great virtues and lessons that can heal the divisions that we feel.
+Having had the time to become rightly ordered in our relationship with sports, we need healthy distractions and are ready to be entertained.
+We are again prepared to be exposed to the great virtues and lessons that can heal the divisions we feel.

-One game at a time, we might begin to change our communities for the better, while holding a beer and a hotdog in our hands, on our couches.
+One game at a time, we might begin to change our communities for the better while holding a hot dog and beer on our couches.

 As long as it is safe to do so, I say, “Playball!”

 (Hopp YB!!
 The picture above was from a Champions League Match between Manchester United and the Young Boys.
-It was one of the great memories for me with the boys of our time in Switzerland.)
+It was one of my great memories with the boys of our time in Switzerland.)